 The more extensive surgery removes the maximum possible endometrium, with minimum damage to the healthy tissue.

-It is a procedure to remove the uterus and possibly the ovaries or fallopian tubes (9).
+It is a procedure to remove the uterus and possibly along with the ovaries or fallopian tubes (9).
 It is recommended when all other treatments do not work.
-Heavy periods, pelvic pain, prolapse of the uterus, ovarian cancer, cervical cancer, uterine cancer, etc., are some reasons that may indicate the need for hysterectomy (10).
+Heavy periods, fibroids, pelvic pain, prolapse of the uterus, ovarian cancer, cervical cancer, uterine cancer, etc., are some reasons that may indicate the need for hysterectomy (10).

 6. Bowel surgery